 Care for Elephants.
 The keyword being CARE.
 Volunteer and help out at an Elephant Sanctuary for Elephants affected by the dark tourism side who have been rescued from the logging industry and tourism parks.
 Do good, be good & spend ya money making a difference.
 It's the future guys!
 You may even get to feed a watermelon to an Elephant, and if that's not the cutest thing you've ever seen, then I don't know what to tell you.

 Visit Khao Sok National Park - Get your pencil out and write this on your bucket list!
 Spend your day kayaking on the turquoise lake, or floating with a beer in hand in a rubber tube.
 In between swimming, crying because you're so happy, you're in paradise and watching the stars go down on your very own FLOATING BUNGALOW.
 Sit back and enjoy dinner in amongst the most scenic backdrops.
 Because that's right, you're in between a limestone mountain range.

 YOU HAVE TO TAKE A COOKING CLASS.
 That's it, there I said it.
 Thai cuisine is up there with some of the best food in the world!
 So take a cooking class, you may come home the next Gordon Ramsey in the kitchen, and if that fails at least you'll know how to cook up a delicious Pad Thai for that awkward first tinder date.

-Although we can't travel to Thailand right now, if anything now is the time to PLAN, PLAN, PLAN.
+Now is the time to PLAN, PLAN, PLAN.
 Decide where you want to go, what you want to do and don't stop till you get there.
-Travel restrictions won't always be in place, and that first Chang will taste better than ever.
+That first Chang will taste better than ever.
 It's been a crazy year, and you deserve to plan the trip of a lifetime.